core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    * The proxy stores all the responses from the list L in the aggregated cache entry.

-   * The proxy sets the lifetime of the cache entry to the smallest lifetime among all the responses stored in the entry, determined in the same way defined at step 1 above.
+   * The proxy sets the lifetime of the cache entry to the smallest lifetime among all the responses stored in the entry, determined in the same way as defined in step 1 above.

    * The proxy sets the aggregated cache entry as usable to serve group requests from clients.

-When forwarding a request to an individual server using the associated unicast URI, the proxy handles its cache entries as follows.
+When forwarding a request to an individual server using the associated unicast URI and processing its response, the proxy handles its cache entries as follows.
 The same applies if the proxy spontaneously re-sends a unicast request to a single server, in order to refresh an individual cache entry after its expiration or invalidation.

 1. The proxy creates or refreshes the individual cache entry associated to the origin server and for that response.
 That is, the response is stored in the cache entry, and the lifetime of the cache entry is set to the lifetime of the response, as indicated by the Max-Age Option if present, or as the default value of 60 seconds otherwise (see Section 5.6.1 of {{RFC7252}}).
 This cache entry becomes immediately usable to serve requests from clients.

-2. The proxy checks whether it has a non expired and valid aggregated cache entry, such that a hit would be produced by a group request analogous to the forwarded unicast request.
+2. The proxy checks whether it has a non-expired and valid aggregated cache entry, such that a hit would be produced by a group request analogous to the forwarded unicast request.

    That is, such group request would be intended to the group URI of the CoAP group associated to the aggregated cache entry, rather than intended to the unicast URI of the forwarded request.

 3. If an aggregated cache entry is found at the previous step:

-   * The proxy stores the received response in the cache entry, possibly replacing an already stored instance of that response from that origin server.
+   * The proxy stores the received response in the aggregated cache entry, possibly replacing an already stored instance of that response from that origin server.

-   * The proxy sets as new lifetime of the aggregated cache entry the minimum between the current lifetime of the cache entry and the lifetime of the just stored response, as indicated by the Max-Age Option if present, or as the default value of 60 seconds otherwise (see Section 5.6.1 of {{RFC7252}}).
+   * The proxy sets as new lifetime of the aggregated cache entry the minimum value between the current lifetime of the cache entry and the lifetime of the just-stored response, as indicated by the Max-Age Option if present, or as the default value of 60 seconds otherwise (see Section 5.6.1 of {{RFC7252}}).

-Note that a proxy sitting on a router can monitor network control messages, hence learning when a new server has joined a CoAP group and is listening to the multicast IP address of that CoAP group.
-This information would guide the proxy in refreshing an aggregated cache entry, by sending a request to the CoAP group over the group URI before the entry expires, and thus storing also a response from the latest joined server.
+Note that a proxy embedded in a router can monitor network control messages, hence learning when a new server has joined a CoAP group and is listening to the multicast IP address of that CoAP group.
+This information could be used to guide the proxy in refreshing an aggregated cache entry, by sending a request to the CoAP group over the group URI before the entry expires, and thus storing also a response from the newly joined server.

 Following the expiration or invalidation of a cache entry, as well as if wishing to refresh a cache entry, the proxy can directly interact with the servers in the CoAP group.
 To this end, it takes the role of a CoAP client as defined in {{sec-caching}}.
 In particular, the proxy can perform revalidation of responses to group requests by using the Multi-ETag Option, as defined in {{sec-caching-validation}}.